-&lt;sup>24This prevents, for instance, that non-equilibrium messages require the designer to import resources.
-Hurwicz (1979) and Schmeidler (1980), for example, provide positive results for Nash Implementation, and refinements of Nash, in a Walrasian Economy, but deviations from equilibrium may result in non-feasible allocations.
+26This prevents, for instance, that non-equilibrium messages require the designer to import resources. hur and sch, for example, provide positive results for Nash Implementation, and refinements of Nash, in a Walrasian Economy, but deviations from equilibrium may result in non-feasible allocations.